Snowplow Parenting: 5 Common Types & Healthier Alternatives

 Parents who overindulge their children and refuse to discipline them are not showing love but are actually being neglectful.

-Pseudo families are great at treating their children.
+Snowplow parents are great at treating their children.
 Be it financially, with material possessions or privileges.
+We want their life to be easy and fun!

 The problem is that children get a reward without learning the value of hard work, and they are not as grateful for it as a result.
 The worry is that they’ll come to expect this on an ongoing basis.
 It might work with their parents, but good luck with future relationships and working for a company…